JanaSperschneider/Python_Intro_ANU_RSB/README.md

 This material has adapted but is based on lessons take from: https://swcarpentry.github.io/python-novice-inflammation/

-The notebook was originally authored by Sylvain Foret and Kevin Murray (kdmurray91) but has been modified
+Parts of the notebook were originally authored by Sylvain Foret and Kevin Murray (kdmurray91).

+Author contributions are from Jana Sperschneider, Benjamin Schwessinger, Megan McDonald and Kevin Murray.